oceanye/Beam_Rebar_Adj/SEI_Beam_Rebar_Adj/README.md

 5. The application will:
    - Adjust the rebar endpoints to maintain proper spacing
    - Create welding rebars at the connection point if enabled
+   - Group welding rebars if the option is selected
 6. Changes are automatically applied to the model

 ## Development